caz1que/OMW-Achievements/docs/test-your-achievements.md

-# How to test your achievements
+# Test your achievements

 I highly recommend testing achievements in debug mode.
 Especially if you want to get them in your playthrough later.

 **How to enable debug mode in the OpenMW launcher:**

-Go to "Settings" -> "Debug" -> tick the checkbox "Skip menu and create a default character".
+- Go to "Settings" -> "Debug" -> tick the checkbox "Skip menu and create a default character".

-This will create a new save directory.
+- This will create a new save directory.

 <br>